14 Jul Brothers and sisters in the saddle.

 We might feel distant from these creatures; but they are our sports future.
 They could be the father of a champion or the sale of a new machine that keeps the local bike shop open.
 They are Growth, of the finest, toughest sport in the world and are welcome to space on the side of the road in all their fluorescent, wheezing beauty.

-Our condescending view is that these ‘freds’, beginners, plebs look like a stale scone to our chocolate muffin.
+These ‘freds’, beginners, plebs look like a stale scone to our chocolate muffin.
 Sadly, put most of us beside a professional cyclist and we look like a slice of white bread beside a wedding cake.
 They / us are all bikers, different sizes, efficiencies, but brothers and sisters in the saddle.

 And for that very reason, it is why the sport must be on its best behaviour in the month of July.
 “I’m going for a spin” might not happen if another drugs scandal kills the image of a hero and makes him look life a thief.
 We too have our part to play: wave hello, raise a finger of acknowledgement or a nod of recognition when passing.
 Welcome that keen, green wonder to our biking tribe.
 The hairy creature at the side of the road, wobbling, dressed in trainers and a red face, is only a year and a friendly cycling club away from becoming you and I. Most cycling magazines double their sales in July.
 If our sport can improve, and encourage this interest – we all will win.